richb-intermapper/CreatingInterMapperProbes/README.md

-#Creating InterMapper Probes Webinar - January 2014
+##Creating InterMapper Probes Webinar

-This repository contains all the files that were used during the Creating InterMapper Probes webinar held in January 2014.
+This repository contains all the files that were used or mentioned during the Creating InterMapper Probes webinar held in January 2014.

-It has all the interesting files from the InterMapper Settings folder, including:
+It has all the interesting files from the InterMapper Settings folder,
+including:

 - Probes folder
 - MIB Files folder
 - Web Pages folder

-as well as the PowerPoint presentation used for the presentation.
+as well as the "Creating InterMapper Probes-January 2014" PowerPoint file used for the presentation.
+If you have git installed, you can use it to pull the repository, or use the _Download ZIP_ button on the right to retrieve the files to your own computer.

-#Other Resources
+##Other Resources

 You can also use the following resources for learning about and creating probes: